|

 is currently (2023) over 5000.
 The number could end up in the

-billions if not the hundreds of billions in our galaxy alone.
+hundreds of billions in our galaxy alone.

 Let's once again visit Russell's Teapot.
 There is zero evidence for